Windows Installer, Java Installer, Freeware Installer

 Renaming Searches

-Use the "Rename" tree context menu item or press the F2 key while the focus is on a search.
+Use the “Rename” tree context menu item or press the F2 key while a search is selected.

 Removing Searches and Locations

-Remove Use the [ Delete ] toolbar button, the "Delete" tree context menu item, or press the Delete key while the focus is in the "Searches" panel.
+Remove Use the [ Delete ] toolbar button, the “Delete” tree context menu item or press the Delete key while an element from the “Searches” panel is selected.